Trusted WordPress tutorials, when you need them most.

 MemberPress membership page

-To add membership subscriptions, you’ll first need to create your membership website.
-To get started, see our step-by-step guide on creating a WordPress membership site.
+Before you can add subscriptions, you’ll need to set up your membership site first.
+For more detailed instructions, please see our step-by-step guide on creating a WordPress membership site.

 MemberPress rule settings

-Next, under the ‘Rule Options’ setting, select ‘All Products’ from the dropdown list.
+Next, under the ‘Rule Options’ setting, you can select ‘All Products’ from the dropdown list.

 Configure membership rule